UBC-LFS/lfs-course-section-scraper/README.md

 ## Note

 ### Department Selections
 By default, this app displays the course codes associated with LFS.
 If you want to run with different course codes, you can do so by editing the `constants.js` file and adding your course code to both `title` and `value` fields, as shown below.
+By default, all depts are selected.
 ``` Javascript
 { title: 'All of them', value: 'all', selected: true },
 { title: 'APBI', value: 'APBI' },